 State Line Lookout

 New Jersey has many great scenic points, all across the state.
 Few, though, are better than the State Line Lookout.
-Situated at the North East of New Jersey, just a few miles from the NJ/NY state border, the cliffs reach a height of 520 feet.
-At the top is s refreshment hut and you can park for free.
+Situated in the North East of New Jersey, just a few miles from the NJ/NY state border, the cliffs reach a height of 520 feet.
+At the top is s refreshment hut, and you can park for free.
 The view across the Hudson is as good as you’ll get anywhere, and the perfect place to go down on one knee.
 If you fancy something a little more adventurous, the New Jersey Palisades are close by, with hiking and ski trails.

-The Lookout point is open every day during daylight hours.
+The Lookout Point is open every day during daylight hours.
 Summer is, as you’d expect, very busy.
 Try late fall, when there is still color in the trees, but when the crowds have long gone.

 High Point Monument